vertexproject/synapse/docs/synapse/devguides/devops_docker.rst

 Synapse Docker Images
 =====================

-There are several docker images published for Synapse that can be directly used for testing and deployment.
+We publish several docker images for Synapse that can be directly used for testing and deployment.
 By default, the images use Python 3.8.